BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 - Convert PNG files to DDS files (and vice versa) by right clicking on a file in the file tree and selecting `Convert To  DDS` or `Convert To PNG`.
 --When converting an atlas texture, it will correctly convert the PNG to dds, not DDS
 - Resize PNG/DDS files by right clicking on a PNG/DDS file and hovering over `Resize Image`.
 Four options will appear:
---`Resize Image Custom` which will prompt the user to select a length and width (make them the same please) --`Resize Image to Controller (144x144)`
+--`Resize Image Custom` which will prompt you to select a height and width (make them the same please) --`Resize Image to Controller (144x144)`
 --`Resize Image to Hotbar (64x64)`
 --`Resize Image to Tooltip (380x380)`
-- If you have a PNG image with a transparent background that you plan to use as an icon in the game, you can add a background to to it by right clicking on the PNG in the file tree and clicking `Add Icon Background` which will prompt the user to select from multiple in game backgrounds or a custom one if you have one to supply.
+- If you have a PNG image with a transparent background that you plan to use as an icon in the game, you can add a background to it.
+Right click on the PNG in the file tree and select `Add Icon Background` which will prompt you to either choose from multiple in game backgrounds or a custom one if you have one.

 ## 6. **Other Actions**
-- Generate BG3 related template files (ClassDescriptions.lsx, etc) quickly by right clicking in the file tree and clicking `Create BG3 File` or press `Control + 1` which will give the user a dropdown of files templates to make.
+- Generate BG3 related template files (ClassDescriptions.lsx, etc) quickly by right clicking in the file tree and clicking `Create BG3 File` or press `Control + 1` which opens a dropdown of file templates to choose from.
-- Open online export tools (BG3 Search Engine, LSX Validator and Stats Validator) in a VSCode tab by right clicking in an open editor and hovering over `Export Tools` and select the relevant option.
+- Open online export tools (BG3 Search Engine, LSX Validator and Stats Validator) in a VSCode tab.
+Right click in an open editor to open the context menu, hover over `Export Tools`, and select the relevant option.
 - Hovering over BG3 related functions will provide information on them --VERY LIMITED WHILE STILL GETTING FUNCTION INFORMATION
 - Autocomplete for data entries